codefresh-io/docs.codefresh.io/_docs/testing/unit-tests.md

 toc: true
 ---
 With Codefresh, you can easily set your unit tests to run on every build.
-There are several ways to run unit tests within a Codefresh pipeline.

 >For the purposes of this guide, "unit tests" are the tests that use only the source code of the application and nothing else.
 If you are interested in running tests with external services (such as databases) then see the page about [integration tests]({{site.baseurl}}/docs/testing/integration-tests/).

-Different companies have different types of unit tests and in several cases the type of programming language also affects when/what tests are run.
+There are several ways to run unit tests within a Codefresh pipeline.Different companies have different types of unit tests and in several cases the type of programming language also affects when/what tests are run.
 Codefresh supports all test frameworks (including mocking frameworks) for all popular programming languages.

 ## Running Unit tests as part of a Docker build